renato-bohler/redux-form-input-masks/examples/src/CreateNumberMask/CreateNumberMask.md

 # Number Mask

 This mask is ideal for currency, percentage or any other number format you may come across.
-It is possible to add a prefix, suffix, choose the amount of decimal places, the locale to format the number and the data type to store the value (`number` or `string`).
+It is possible to add a prefix, suffix, choose the amount of decimal places, choose if it should allow negative values, the locale to format the number and the data type to store the value (`number` or `string`).

 **Note:** we recommend using `type="tel"` on the formatted field so that on mobile the keypad shows up instead of the regular keyboard.